Sourav Ganguly

-Sourav Chandidas Ganguly (/sʃuːrəv gɛnguːly/; natively spelled as Gangopadhyay; born 8 July 1972), affectionately known as Dada (meaning "elder brother" in Bengali), is an Indian cricket administrator, commentator and former national cricket team captain who served as the 35th President of the Board of Control for Cricket in India (BCCI).
-He is popularly called as Maharaja of Indian Cricket.
-During his playing career, Ganguly established himself as one of the world's leading batsmen and also one of the most successful captains of the Indian national cricket team.
+Sourav Chandidas Ganguly (/sʃuːrəv gɛnguːly/; natively spelled as Gangopadhyay; born 8 July 1972), also known as Dada (meaning "elder brother" in Bengali), is an Indian cricket commentator and former cricketer.
+He is popularly called the Maharaja of Indian Cricket.
+He was captain of the Indian national cricket team and is regarded as one of India's most successful cricket captains.
+As captain, he led Indian national team to win the 2002 ICC Champions Trophy and reach the final of the 2003 Cricket World Cup, the 2000 ICC Champions Trophy and the 2004 Asia Cup.